-The Company assesses at the end of each reporting period whether there is any objective evidence that a financial asset, other than those at fair value through profit or loss, may be impaired.
+The Company assesses at the end of each reporting period whether there is any objective evidence that a financial asset may be impaired.
 A financial asset is impaired and impairment losses are incurred, if there is objective evidence of impairment as a result of one or more loss events that occurred after the initial recognition of the asset, and if that event has an impact on the estimated future cash flows of the financial asset that can be reliably estimated.